meilisearch/specifications/text/0118-search-api.md

 - Type: Integer
 - Required: False

-Returns the number of results contained in a search result page.
-This field is returned only when the `page selection` feature is enabled; see [explaination](#3181-navigating-search-results-by-page-selection).
+Returns the number of results per page.
+This field is returned only when the `page selection` feature is enabled; see [details](#3181-navigating-search-results-by-page-selection).

 > See [3.1.7. `hitsPerPage` section](#318-hitsperpage) section.